gmanandmarbles/leaderboardsystem/README.md

 ## Introduction

-The LootLocker Game API provides a set of endpoints that allow game developers to interact with game-related data.
+The  Game API provides a set of endpoints that allow game developers to interact with game-related data.
 This API is built using Node.js and utilizes the Express framework.
 You don't need to worry about the technical details; you just need to understand how to use the provided endpoints.

-To use the LootLocker Game API, you can send HTTP requests to the specified endpoints.
+To use the  Game API, you can send HTTP requests to the specified endpoints.
 The API will respond with the requested data or perform the requested action.
 The responses will be in JSON format, which is a common data format used in web APIs.

 ## API Endpoints